Almost mathematics, Persistence module, and Tamarkin category: Homological epimorphism and almost ring theory

 \section{Homological epimorphism and almost ring theory}

-Here, let us recall some basic discussion on homological epimorphism and almost ring theory.
-We emphasize that, since we need to work over ring spectrum, all tensor product are derived even when we work over discrete rings.
-We follow discussion of \cite[Section 2.9]{Fake_sheaves_on_mfd}.
+Here, let us recall some basic facts about homological epimorphism and almost ring theory.
+We emphasize that, since we need to work over a ring spectrum, all tensor products are derived even when we work over discrete rings.
+We follow the discussion in \cite[Section 2.9]{Fake_sheaves_on_mfd}.